Military–industrial complex: Second era (Cold War)

-Third (current) era
+Third era

-In the third era, defense contractors either consolidated or shifted their focus to civilian innovation.
+In the third era, U.S. defense contractors either consolidated or shifted their focus to civilian innovation.
 From 1992 to 1997 there was a total of US$55 billion worth of mergers in the defense industry, with major defense companies purchasing smaller competitors.

-In the current era, the military–industrial complex is seen as a core part of American policy-making.
-The American domestic economy is now tied directly to the success of the MIC which has led to concerns of repression as Cold War-era attitudes are still prevalent among the American public.

-Shifts in values and the collapse of communism have ushered in a new era for the military–industrial complex.
+The U.S. domestic economy is now tied to the success of the MIC which has led to concerns of repression as Cold War-era attitudes are still prevalent among the American public.
+Shifts in values and the collapse of communism have ushered in a new era for the U.S. military–industrial complex.
 The Department of Defense works in coordination with traditional military–industrial complex aligned companies such as Lockheed Martin and Northrop Grumman.
 Many former defense contractors have shifted operations to the civilian market and sold off their defense departments.
+In recent years, traditional defense contracting firms have faced competition from Silicon Valley and other tech companies, like Anduril Industries and Palantir, over Pentagon contracts.
+This represents a shift in defense strategy away from the procurement of more armaments and toward an increasing role of technologies like cloud computing and cybersecurity in military affairs.
+From 2019 to 2022, venture capital funding for defense technologies doubled.

 Military subsidy theory

-According to the military subsidy theory, the Cold War-era mass production of aircraft benefited the civilian aircraft industry.
-The theory asserts that the technologies developed during the Cold War along with the financial backing of the military led to the dominance of American aviation companies.
-There is also strong evidence that the United States federal government intentionally paid a higher price for these innovations to serve as a subsidy for civilian aircraft advancement.

-Current applications

-According to the Stockholm International Peace Research Institute, total world spending on military expenses in 2018 was $1822 billion.
-36% of this total, roughly $649 billion, was spent by the United States.
-The privatization of the production and invention of military technology also leads to a complicated relationship with significant research and development of many technologies.

-In 2011, the United States spent more (in absolute numbers) on its military than the next 13 countries combined.

-The military budget of the United States for the 2009 fiscal year was $515.4 billion.
-Adding emergency discretionary spending and supplemental spending brings the sum to $651.2 billion.
-This does not include many military-related items that are outside of the Defense Department budget.
-Overall the U.S. federal government is spending about $1 trillion annually on defense-related purposes.

-In a 2012 story, Salon reported, "Despite a decline in global arms sales in 2010 due to recessionary pressures, the United States increased its market share, accounting for a whopping 53 percent of the trade that year.
-Last year saw the United States on pace to deliver more than $46 billion in foreign arms sales."
-The defense industry also tends to contribute heavily to incumbent members of Congress.